chloengdt/PyBer_Analysis/PyBer_Report.md

 ### Based on the line graph, we can conclude:
 - Urban cities: fares are highest in the beginning of the month and lower at the end of the month.
 Fares are highest in March and very flutuated.
-- Suburban cities: fares less flutuatied by time of the month, however, the peak price of fares are in March.
+- Suburban cities: fares less fluctuated by time of the month, however, the peak price of fares are in March.
 - Rural cities: fares changes more frequently by the time of the month but less dramatic than other city types.

 ## Summary